LING-6150/ling-ai-agent/README.md

 - RAG architecture with optimized batch ingestion
 - Real-time streaming interaction via SSE
 - MCP protocol for standardized tool integration
-- Containerized deployment with Docker
+- Containerized deployment with Docker on AWS and Alibaba Cloud

 Designed as part of an advanced AI engineering portfolio.